HadiJahanshahi/WaybackMachine/README.md

   * `verbose` indicates how to print the output and can be either: ```[0, 1, 2, nothing, some, all]```.

-More details on the simulator is commented on the files.
+More details on the simulator are commented on in the files.

 ### utils
-It contains `attention_decoder` for the DeepTriage strategy. `debugger` to search over the variables in case of a bug. `functions` which includes useful, fundemental functions. `prerequisites` which includes all the packages needed to run the wayback machine. `release_dates` that holds the release dates of the projects during their testing phase.
-If a user wants to add a new project, they have to manually add their release dates here. `report` gives a full report of the wayback machine outputs if needed.
+It contains `attention_decoder` for the DeepTriage strategy. `debugger` to search over the variables in case of a bug. `functions` which includes useful, fundamental functions. `prerequisites` including all the packages needed to run the Wayback Machine. `release_dates` that holds the release dates of the projects during their testing phase.
+If a user wants to add a new project, they have to manually add the release dates here. `report` gives a full report of the Wayback Machine outputs if needed.

 ## Prerequisites: